trocher/pizzaGo/README.md

 ```

-### By specifying all arguments on the commandline
+### By specifying all arguments on the command line

-For the sake of being able to run the program many times with different parameters, it is also possible to input all the parameters values in the ```go run``` command in the order described below.
+In order to be able to run the program many times with different parameters, it is also possible to input all the parameters values when typing the ```go run``` command in the order described below.
 ## How to run it

 The project can be run as follow :